AlfredoGvz/plan_me_pj/README.md

 # Usage

+Note: When accessing the live app, it may take a few seconds for the backend to respond due to the free tier conditions on Render.

 Once the app is running locally or on the hosted site, users can:

 Create their own account, or log in to the app using the preset account: